JustinMShea/wooldridge/cran-comments.md

+## Resubmission
+This is a resubmission.
+As requested I have:

+* Added the full name of the text book in the `Description` section.
+* Added the text book ISBN and edition number.

 ## Test environments passing
 * Local: Windows 10 (64-bit) install, R 3.4.0
 * win-builder: x86_64-w64-mingw32 (64-bit), R Under development (2017-07-09 r72907)